-Parasympathetic branch which is known as the rest and digest branch.
-Sympathetic branch which is our fight and flight, which often leaves us feeling tired and wired.
+The parasympathetic branch is known as the rest and digest branch.
+Whereas the sympathetic branch is known as our fight and flight, which when activated too often can leave us feeling tired and wired.

-There are actually 3 types of stress I want to talk about
+There are actually 3 types of stress, that we encounter in life.

 These are the main things that we probably would think about when we think about stress: